pdohara/gitinit/contents/pages/fixing-mistakes.md

 	f6d26b1 HEAD@{10}: checkout: moving from master to master f6d26b1 HEAD@{11}: commit: Added Micheal

-  If you where to checkout that commit you will get a warning:
+  If you were to checkout that commit you will get a warning:

 	git checkout 1b922e7
 	Note: checking out '1b922e7'.